Skip to main content

 Workload Identity Federation with OIDC

 OIDC is the recommended method for cloud-native and Kubernetes workloads.
 It uses short-lived tokens from your identity provider, such as GitHub Actions, a Kubernetes service account, or any OIDC-capable IdP, and exchanges them for temporary Access Keys with a 15-minute lifespan.
-OIDC is the standard approach for machine-to-machine authentication in modern cloud environments.
-Keys generated with OIDC tokens are created by submitting API requests to CreateAccessKeyFromOIDC, which is a GET request to an endpoint with the Organization ID, using the token as the authorization header.
+OIDC is the standard approach for machine-to-machine authentication in cloud environments.
+To generate keys with OIDC tokens, submit API requests to CreateAccessKeyFromOIDC.
+The endpoint accepts a GET request that includes the Organization ID and uses the token as the authorization header.

 • Duration: Keys are ephemeral with a 15-minute lifespan.